 Consumer evaluations of Community Rehabilitation and Treatment programs at Vermont's ten designated agencies were generally favorable.
 In order to provide a comprehensive evaluation of program performance, consumer ratings of each program were compared to the statewide average for each of the scales (see Appendix V).
 These comparisons showed little variation among agencies.
-Combined, these results provide a succinct portrait of consumers' evaluations of CRT programs in Vermont in the period January to June 2012.
+Combined, these results provide a succinct portrait of consumers' evaluations of CRT programs in Vermont in the period January to June 2013.

-Positive Consumer Evaluation of Community Rehabilitation and Treatment Programs: FY2012
+Positive Consumer Evaluation of Community Rehabilitation and Treatment Programs: FY2013

 Region Overall Access Service Respect Autonomy Outcomes

 Addison

 Bennington

 Chittenden

 Lamoille

 Northeast

 Northwest

 Orange

 Rutland

 Southeast

 Washington

-Key Higher than a verage Average Lower than av verage
+Key Higher than a waraga Average Lower than a verage

-The CRT programs in the Northwest region received significantly higher scores than the statewide average on five of the six scales (Overall, Access, Service, Respect, and Autonomy).
-The CRT programs in the Orange region also received significantly higher scores than the statewide average on four of the six scales (Overall, Access, Service, and Autonomy).
-The CRT programs in the Washington region received significantly lower scores than the statewide average on two of the six scales (Respect and Autonomy).
-Consumer evaluations of the other seven CRT programs in the Addison, Bennington, Chittenden, Lamoille, Northeast, Rutland, and Southeast regions were not significantly different from the statewide average on any of these scales.
+The CRT programs in the Orange region received significantly higher scores than the statewide average on five of the six scales (Overall, Access, Service, Respect, and Autonomy).
+The CRT programs in the Rutland region also received significantly higher scores than the statewide average on two of the six scales (Overall and Outcomes).
+The CRT programs in the Northwest region received significantly higher scores than the statewide average on one of the six scales (Access).
+Consumer evaluations of the other seven CRT programs in the Addison, Bennington, Chittenden, Lamoille, Northeast, Southeast, and Washington regions were not significantly different from the statewide average on any of these scales.